Trains from San Francisco to San Diego

 When are the first and last trains of the day?

-The earliest train departs San Francisco at 7:00am while the last train of the day leaves at 10:00pm.
+The earliest train departs San Francisco at 4:00am while the last train of the day leaves at 10:00pm.
 To see all scheduled departure times, use the search function on this page to get the full schedule for your specific travel dates.

-There are 5 scheduled trains on most days.
+There are 3 scheduled trains on most days.
 Unfortunately, none of them are direct connections, so you will need to disembark from your original train and board a connecting train during your journey.
 Don't forget to bring your carry-on luggage when you switch trains.
 In some instances, you may also be responsible for transferring your own checked baggage.

 Where is the train station in San Francisco?

-There is one train station in San Francisco:
+All train stations in San Francisco:

 Where is the train station in San Diego?

-- Santa Fe Depot - 1050 Kettner Blvd
+Santa Fe Depot - 1050 Kettner Blvd

-- 4005 Taylor St
+4005 Taylor St